 Hydrophobia or aerophobia are signs that are usually specific to rabies and may indicate infection with the virus, but it is not currently possible to confirm rabies diagnosis with testing this early.

-If the suspected case of rabies was caused by a bite from an animal that is still in the nearby whereabouts, for example as the pet of another person, it may be possible to test the animal directly for the rabies virus.
-This technique allows knowledge of the presence of rabies sooner and may avoid unnecessary post-exposure prophylaxis vaccinations, as well the financial and emotional burden in the meantime.
+If the suspected case of rabies was caused by a bite from an animal that is still in the nearby vicinity, as would be the case if it was a neighbor's pet, for example, it may be possible to test the animal directly for the rabies virus.
+This can provide knowledge of whether the rabies virus is present sooner, which can avoid unnecessary PEP vaccinations, as well as the financial and emotional burden that can be associated with treatment.

-The incubation period after exposure to rabies virus can vary from as little as one week to more than a year, although most people experience changes after a few months.
-When symptoms present, they may include such things as:
+The incubation period after exposure to rabies virus can vary from as little as one week to more than a year; however, most people experience symptoms after a few months.
+When symptoms present, they may include:

 - Hyperactivity and excited behavior

-However, diagnosis based on clinical presentation alone is difficult and several tests are needed to confirm clinical diagnosis of rabies in humans.
-As a result of the severity of diagnosis with rabies, it is essential that diagnostic test provide fast results that are reliable, sensitive and specific.
+However, diagnosis based on clinical presentation alone is difficult; therefore, several tests are needed to confirm the clinical diagnosis of rabies in humans.
+As a result of the severity of diagnosis with rabies, it is essential that diagnostic tests provide fast results that are reliable, sensitive, and specific.

 The test involves taking a biopsy of affected tissues, such as those in the brain, which are sent to a laboratory to be analyzed for the presence of rabies.
-This is done with the use of fluorescently marked antibodies that are applied to the tissue and observing the fluorescent effect allows researchers to depict and analyze the results.
+This is done with the use of fluorescently marked antibodies that are applied to the tissue, followed by an observation of the fluorescent effect that allows researchers to depict and analyze the results.

-It is able to produce fast results within a few hours and is sensitive and specific to the rabies virus.
-For 95-99% of cases this diagnostic test provides an accurate indication of the presence of the disease.
+The DFA test is able to produce fast results within a few hours.
+Additionally, this test is sensitive and specific to the rabies virus.
+For 95-99% of cases, the DFA test provides an accurate indication of the presence of the disease.

-Intra-vitam techniques are used to detect rabies in live individuals.
-It is particularly difficult to obtain an accurate diagnosis of rabies in animals, as the sensitivity to tests varies significantly according to the stage of the infection, immune system and correct testing techniques.
+Intra-vitam techniques are also used to detect rabies in live individuals.
+It is particularly difficult to obtain an accurate diagnosis of rabies in animals, as the sensitivity to tests can vary significantly according to the stage of the infection, immune system and correct testing techniques.
 Samples taken from brain tissue, skin tissue, urine or saliva may be used to provide information about the presence of rabies.